Rodi26/bookverse-helm/PLAN_OF_ACTION.md

 # BookVerse Helm Platform – Plan of Action

 This plan outlines the flow, algorithms, and logic to scaffold and flesh out the Helm repository for BookVerse.
-It targets the `charts/platform` chart, integrates with GitOps (Argo CD Applications), and supports multiple environments via `values-*.yaml`.
+It targets the `charts/platform` chart and integrates with GitOps (Argo CD Applications).
+The chart uses a single `values.yaml` (no env overlays).

 ## Goals

 - Single platform chart aggregating `web`, `inventory`, `recommendations`, `recommendations-worker`, `checkout` and deploying them as one unit.
 - One platform version controls all component image tags; per-service overrides are possible but discouraged.
-- Environment-driven configuration (dev/qa/staging/prod) with overridable images, env vars, and ingress.
+- Single values file (`values.yaml`) drives configuration; no per-environment overlay files.
 - Simple, static deployments: readiness/liveness probes, fixed replicas/resources, no HPA/PDB by default.
 - GitOps-friendly structure compatible with `bookverse-demo-assets/gitops/apps/*/platform.yaml`.
 - Emphasis on demo simplicity, readability, elegance, and easy maintenance.